 Step 3: Distribute the remaining electrons as lone pairs.

 Each single bond represents two electrons, so we have used 3 bonds * 2 electrons/bond = 6 electrons.
-This leaves us with 24 - 6 = 18 electrons to distribute.
+That's why this leaves us with 24 - 6 = 18 electrons to distribute.
 Start by placing lone pairs around the more electronegative atoms (oxygen and chlorine) until they achieve an octet.

 - Each chlorine atom needs 6 more electrons to complete its octet (3 lone pairs):